 Over the years, Maxwell has been photographed alongside many prominent, powerful people who are linked to Epstein, such as Donald Trump, Prince Andrew, Bill Clinton, and lawyer Alan Dershowitz.
 Maxwell was even a guest at Chelsea Clinton’s wedding in 2010.

-According to multiple court filings reviewed by the Miami Herald, lawyers for one of Epstein’s alleged victims have claimed that Epstein and Maxwell acted as the leaders of an “organized crime family” and that Maxwell helped traffic girls and women to powerful figures.
+Lawyers have claimed that Epstein and Maxwell acted as the leaders of an “organized crime family,” according to multiple court filings reviewed by the Miami Herald, and that Maxwell helped traffic girls and women to powerful figures.
 Per the documents, Maxwell lured the alleged victims into the sex ring by offering them modeling, fashion, and educational opportunities.
 Furthermore, in 2009 depositions, two former house managers testified that Maxwell kept photos of young women in sexual acts.

 Giuffre isn’t the only alleged victim named in the documents: They also shed a damning light on Epstein and Maxwell’s alleged abuse of other underage girls.
 A woman named Johanna Sjoberg testified that when she was a student at Palm Beach Atlantic College in 2001, Maxwell lured her to Epstein’s “under the guise of a legitimate job of answering phones.”
 Once there, she claims, she was instructed by someone named Emmy Taylor — whom Maxwell allegedly referred to as her “sex slave” — to massage Epstein to orgasm.
 Furthermore, Rinaldo Rizzo, the house manager for one of Maxwell’s close friends, claimed that Maxwell once brought a “distraught” 15-year-old Swedish girl into his employer’s home; per his testimony, the girl told Rizzo that Maxwell had taken her passport and attempted to force her into having sex with Epstein on his private island.
 (A spokesperson for Rizzo’s former employer called these allegations “demonstrably false.”)